dropseed/deps/docs/content/bitbucket-pipelines.md

 ## 4. Test the pipeline manually

-If you want to test your new pipeline without waiting for the schedule, just navigate to the commit view and click "run pipeline".
+If you want to test your new pipeline without waiting for the schedule, just navigate to the branches view and click "run pipeline".

 [![Bitbucket pipeline manual run for deps](/assets/img/screenshots/bitbucket-pipeline-manual.png)](/assets/img/screenshots/bitbucket-pipeline-manual.png)